The Ultimate Comparison Between WordPress & DIY Website Builders – What You Must Know!

 This is a video created by Weebly to demonstrate how you can create a website using their platform:

-The following video shows how Wix works (this is the best one I could find on their official channel..which is more like a commercial than a step-by-step video):
+The following video shows how Wix works (this is walkthrough on how to use Wix editor by their official channel:

 How does WordPress look like when you are creating a site?
 Part of it depends on the theme that you choose to install on WordPress.